mathematicalthinking/encompass/README.md

 7. Setting up cache values (with information to be kept private and not in repo)
   * `cp config.json.example config.json`
   * edit values as given to you from cohort.
+7. Setting up .env file
+  * follow instructions from the .env.example file to create a new .env file
 8. From root directory run `grunt`
   * Visit app at <http://localhost:8080>